keystonejs/prisma-day-2021-workshop/README.md

 No proof exists that the correct firewalling of queries is correct.
 It has passed preliminary security tests.
-Additional KeystoneContext information needs to be correctly decoded
+Additional KeystoneContext information needs to be correctly decoded.
 ```

 Additional functionality from upstream main: